EWaterman/EWaterman.github.io/_posts/Intro/0000-05-01-general-resources.md

 [Writing Careers: The Business Behind Becoming an Author](https://www.zenbusiness.com/info/writing-careers/) - Various tips for those interested in a professional career in writing.
 (Thanks to Anna for sharing!)

-[A Writer's Guide to Healthy Writsts and Hands](https://www.wristco.com/wristband-articles/a-writer-s-guide-to-healthy-wrists-and-hands/) - Tips for taking care of your hands and wrists while you write and draw.
+[A Writer's Guide to Healthy Wrists and Hands](https://www.wristco.com/wristband-articles/a-writer-s-guide-to-healthy-wrists-and-hands/) - Tips for taking care of your hands and wrists while you write and draw.
 (Thanks to Hailey for sharing!)

 <br>